ENDOSPERMIFOLIA Ficus endospermifolia Corner (1960) SECTION: ERIOSYCEA

 Latin: Refers to the leaf shape as being similar to the leaves of Endospermum a small tree in the Euphorbiaceae, common in secondary forests.

 Similar species.
-Ficus eumorpha lives in the same habitat and also sometimes has heart shaped leaves but they are always densely covered in short hairs whereas Ficus endospermifolia leaves are smooth above (glaborous) and an orange red stipule.
+Ficus eumorpha lives in the same montane habitat and also sometimes has heart shaped leaves but they are always densely covered in short hairs whereas Ficus endospermifolia leaves are smooth above (glaborous).
+F. endospermifolia has a striking large orange/red stipule whereas F. eumorpha has a short stubby brown stipule.

-Ficus brunneoaurata also has an orange red stipule but has a leaf shaped like a broad spear blade not a heart as with Ficus endospermifolia.
-Note that both Ficus aurata and Ficus fulva have pale green stipules not orange red stipules.
+Ficus brunneoaurata also has a striking orange red stipule but the leaf is shaped like a broad spear blade not a heart as with Ficus endospermifolia.
+Note that both Ficus aurata and Ficus fulva have pale green stipules not orange red or brown stipules.